Is Accreditation Meaningful in Early Childhood Programs?by Becton Loveless

 What Standards Do Early Childhood Accrediting Agencies Uphold?

 Standards vary among accrediting agencies.
 While many standards will be similar, each accrediting organization has a slightly different focus or emphasis.
 The APPLE standards are divided into 8 categories: center operations, classroom management and environment, curriculum and child development, the playground, health and safety, parent/family involvement, community engagement, and after-school care programs.
 The NECPA standards follow similar categories.
-Lengthy PDFs spelling out all the specific standards are available for both APPLE and NECPA.

 The NAEYC’s more general standards are much easier to digest.
 The NAEYC is also the largest and most mature organization, so let’s look deeper at their standards.
 The NAEYC has 10 standards, and according to their website, schools must meet all 10 to earn accreditation.
 Here are the NAEYC's 10 standards, with brief summaries and examples.